-The next steps for the ongoing development of the Climate Emergency Response Plan are:
+The next steps for the development of the Climate Emergency Response Plan are:

-- Further develop the actions within the sectoral plans, prioritising the delivery of those that do not require additional resourcing and seeking to agree funding sources for those that require resource. - Alignment of the proposals to the Budget process and review in year resourcing reflecting Cabinet's priorities for action. - Engage with and partners, stakeholders, businesses and residents.
+- Review changes proposed by the Climate Emergency Taskforce and Cabinet and publishthe Climate Emergency Response Plan. - Baseline performance targets based on the first year of data-gathering, where required. - Align the proposals to the budget process and review in year resourcing reflecting Cabinet's priorities for action. - Further develop the actions within the sectoral plans, prioritising the delivery of those thatdo not require additional resourcing and seeking to agree funding sources for those that require resource. - Engage with and partners, stakeholders, businesses and residents.